grafana/grafana-operator/documentation/deploy_grafana.md

 ## Configuring the Ingress or Route

-Various properties of the Ingress or Route can be configured:
+By default the operator will not create an Ingress or Route.
+This can be enabled via `spec.ingress` in the `Grafana` CR.
+Various other properties can also be configured:

 ```yaml
 spec: